home-assistant/home-assistant.io/source/_integrations/zha.markdown

     - First of all, try to place your Zigbee adapter away from Wi-Fi access points or sources of WiFi.
     - Place Zigbee adapters far away from electrical/power wires/cables, power supplies, and household appliances.
     - Zigbee could have overlapping frequency ranges with Wi-Fi, see the section above on defining Zigbee channel use.
-  - Add more and decrease the distance between Zigbee devices in Zigbee network mesh to get better range and coverage:
+- Improve Zigbee range/coverage by adding more Zigbee devices and decrease the distance between devices:
-    - Zigbee uses [mesh networking](https://en.wikipedia.org/wiki/Mesh_networking) and depends on having many "Zigbee Router" devices to extend range and coverage:
-      - Recommendation is to add additional mains-powered Zigbee devices known to be good Zigbee Router devices.
+  - Zigbee uses [mesh networking](https://en.wikipedia.org/wiki/Mesh_networking) and depends on having many "Zigbee Router" devices to extend range and coverage.
+Recommendation is to add additional mains-powered Zigbee devices known to be good Zigbee Router devices.
   - Add more Zigbee Router devices and reduce their distances to extend network mesh coverage and range.
-          - Note that not all mains-powered devices have firmware that makes them act as a Zigbee Router device.
-          - Some brands/models of Zigbee Router devices are known to only work well with the same brand of devices.
-      - Buy a few known good dedicated Zigbee Router products (for example the “[IKEA Tradfri Signal Repeater](https://www.google.com/search?q=IKEA+Tradfri+Signal+Repeater)”).
-        - Search community forums for more "Zigbee signal repeater" or "Zigbee range extender" Zigbee Router tips.
+Note that not all mains-powered devices have firmware that makes them act as Zigbee Router devices.
+Some brands/models of Zigbee Router devices are known to only work well with the same brand of devices.
+A tip to buying a few known good dedicated Zigbee Router products (check out for example the “[IKEA Tradfri Signal Repeater](https://www.google.com/search?q=IKEA+Tradfri+Signal+Repeater)” or re-flash new Zigbee Coordinator USB adapters with Zigbee Router firmware in order to repurpose them as Zigbee repeaters/extenders.
+Search the Home Assistant community forums using the keywords "Zigbee signal repeater" or "Zigbee range extender" to find more recommended Zigbee Router devices).
-      - Buy a few additional new Zigbee USB adapters to use after re-flashing them with Zigbee Router firmware.
-        - Reflash/reuse modern Zigbee USB adapters to act as Zigbee Router devices by changing Zigbee firmware.

 ### Reporting issues